O-X-L/docs/en/network/openwrt_hardware.rst

 Firmware
 ########

-These images need are created by the community via `compiling <https://gist.github.com/chankruze/dee8c2ba31c338a60026e14e3383f981>`_ `OpenWRT source-code <https://www.github.com/openwrt/openwrt>`_ for specific hardware.
+These images need are created by the community via `compiling <https://gist.github.com/chankruze/dee8c2ba31c338a60026e14e3383f981>`_ the `OpenWRT source-code <https://www.github.com/openwrt/openwrt>`_ for specific hardware.

 You can easily find existing images using the `OpenWRT Firmware Selector <https://firmware-selector.openwrt.org/>`_.